Table of Contents

 A reason for this is because Calacatta marble is whiter than most marbles on the market, so contractors and homeowners often associate it with high-end luxury.
 Calacatta marble is characterized by its deep white color and thick, elegant veins that come in a variety of colors, anything from beige to regal gold.
-Continue reading and don’t be confused again over marble slabs again, finally, get the real story behind luxurious Calacatta marble.
+Continue reading and don’t be confused over marble slabs again.
+Finally, get the real story behind luxurious Calacatta marble.

 This natural stone comes from the plentiful quarries in the mountains of Carrara, Italy.
 For this reason, Calacatta is so often confused with Carrara marble, but just know, these two stones are not the same despite their abundant similarities.
 They are both white marble made of mostly the same materials and an almost indistinguishable geological formation.
 The differences are subtle, but they are there, especially to a trained eye.
 Generally speaking, Carrara is a deeper gray with much softer veining, while Calacatta skews whiter with thick, substantial veining.